This post is also available in: 简体中文 (Chinese (Simplified))

 You can refer to Guide to Select Your Singapore Company Names for more information.

 After the Registrar of Companies approves your company name, they will process your incorporation application and documents within a few hours.
 3E Accounting will make sure all documents are in order and the company directors and shareholders have properly signed all forms.

 People from certain countries might find their application delayed.
 Though rare, it means that the Government Authorities will need to perform additional interrogations.
-You must pay the Registrar of Companies S$300 for her services upfront.
-This fee is included in the Singapore Company Incorporation Package provided by 3E Accounting.
+You must pay Singapore company registration cost to the Registrar of Companies S$300 for her services upfront.
+This company formation costs fee is included in the Singapore Company Incorporation Package provided by 3E Accounting.

 Certificate of Incorporation

 You’ll receive an email from the Company Registrar after she finishes.
 The email confirms that you are incorporated and informs you of your Company Registration Number.
 This is an official certificate of incorporation so don’t lose it.
 Singapore no longer uses paper certificates, although for a S$50 fee, the Company Registrar will give it to you.
 The processing time is from 3 to 5 days usually.